gammu/gammu/docs/manual/smsd/config.rst

             Use :config:option:`Service` = ``SQL`` and :config:option:`Driver` = ``native_mysql`` instead.

-        stores messages in MySQL database, see :ref:`gammu-smsd-mysql` for details
+        Compatibility option for older configuration files, stores messages in MySQL database, see :ref:`gammu-smsd-mysql` for details.

     ``PGSQL``
         .. deprecated:: 1.28.93

             Use :config:option:`Service` = ``SQL`` and :config:option:`Driver` = ``native_pgsql`` instead.

-        stores messages in PostgreSQL database, see :ref:`gammu-smsd-pgsql` for details
+        Compatibility option for older configuration files, stores messages in PostgreSQL database, see :ref:`gammu-smsd-pgsql` for details.

     ``DBI``
         .. deprecated:: 1.28.93

             Use :config:option:`Service` = ``SQL`` and :config:option:`Driver` = DBI driver instead.

-        stores messages in any database supported by libdbi, this includes MSSQL, MySQL, PostgreSQL or SQLite databases, see :ref:`gammu-smsd-dbi` for details
+        Compatibility option for older configuration files, stores messages in any database supported by libdbi, see :ref:`gammu-smsd-dbi` for details.

     .. note::